Wokingham railway station: History

-In 1933 the Southern Railway opened the current signal box.
-It controls part of the North Downs Line, part of the Waterloo route, and the level crossing.
-On 1 January 1939 the SR extended its Waterloo – electric service to Wokingham and Reading.
+In 1933, the Southern Railway (SR) opened a signal box, which controlled part of the North Downs Line, part of the Waterloo route and the level crossing.
+On 1 January 1939, the SR extended its Waterloo– electric service to Wokingham and Reading.

-In 1973 British Railways replaced Wokingham's station building with one built with CLASP prefabricated concrete sections.
-In 1987 BR slightly extended the platforms to accommodate eight-car Waterloo trains.
-Platform 2 ("down") has recently undergone a further extension to accommodate longer trains and the addition of a signal at the London end.
+In 1973, British Rail (BR) replaced Wokingham's station building with one built with CLASP prefabricated concrete sections.
+In 1987, BR slightly extended the platforms to accommodate eight-car Waterloo trains.
+Platform 2 (down) has recently undergone a further extension to accommodate longer trains and the addition of a signal at the London end.
 This is for reversing trains in times of disruption and during the Reading station upgrade.

-In 1976 the busy level crossing adjacent to the station was modernised with lifting barriers.
+The level crossing adjacent to the station was modernised with lifting barriers in 1976.

+In 2011, it was announced that Wokingham station would be redeveloped from spring 2012 to spring 2013 at a cost of £6 million.
+The initial plan involved the building of a new station building further along the platform, nearer to Reading than the existing building, and creating a new spur road linking Wellington Road to the Reading Road.

+Enabling work for the link road was started on 11 February 2013.
+In August 2013, the new footbridge was opened to the public and, in October the same year, the new station building was opened, with the old 1973 CLASP building being demolished to make way for the new station sign and clock tower.
+However, following the development, South West Trains chose a new café chain to serve in the new building in place of that which had served in the old building, despite local opposition.